Skip to content

 Remote services

-The Hive SDK provides a remote service that allows you to perform tasks that should originally be done on the app server remotely through the Hive console.
-The remote services provided in provisioning are as follows.
+Hive SDK provides Remote Services that allow you to perform tasks that should originally be done on the game server remotely through Hive Console.
+The Remote Services provided in Provisioning are as follows.

 • Remote Configuration